On this page

 Informing you of the University's and your responsibilities regarding copyright and your work (as a student, instructor or staff member) at SFU.

-Describes the purpose and process of this copyright statistics survey, which will be sent to a small random sample of instructors using Canvas each semester.
-The survey is anonymous, and an instructor won't be selected for the survey more than once per year.
+Describes the purpose and process of this copyright statistics survey, which will be sent to a small random sample of instructors using Canvas each fall and spring semester.
+The survey is anonymous, and helps the Copyright Office understand how copyright protected materials are being used by instructors.

 SFU copyright resources